-Dogs are truly man’s best friend, and if you have one, you know exactly what this means.
-There is so much that can be learned from a dog, so many important lessons that can help you in life.
+Dogs are truly a man’s best friend, and if you have one, you know exactly what it means.
+There are so many life lessons from a dog that can help you in life.
 Sounds weird, isn’t it?
 But it’s true.
-A dog can unknowingly impart many important life lessons to humans.
+A dog can unknowingly impart many vital lessons to humans.

 A little over four years ago, when I walked into Real Good Dog Rescue, I had no idea what I was about to endure: the most excellent adventure of my life.
 I walked into the feed store with every intention of just buying a bag of food for my older dog and ended up walking out with a 4-month-old adorable terrier mix named Moo.

-We journeyed through two cross-country moves, have traveled to over a dozen states together and have adventured over 1,000 of miles in the backcountry together.
-Whether we are road tripping, skiing, paddleboarding, hiking, or going on sunset walks; Moo always finds a way to live her best life.
+We journeyed through two cross-country moves, have traveled to over a dozen states together, and have adventured over 1,000 miles in the backcountry together.
+Whether we are road tripping, skiing, paddle boarding, hiking, or going on sunset walks; Moo always finds a way to live her best life.
 She is a force to be reckoned with, but over the past 4.5 years, she has taught me so many valuable life lessons.

 Whether it is a stranger walking on the road, the mailman, a neighbor, or a close friend; Moo always enthusiastically greets people with an open mind and open heart.
 With her tongue hanging out and her tail wagging, she is always so friendly to anyone and everyone she comes across.

 As humans, we tend to be a bit closed off and allow our moods to dictate how we interact with others.
 Imagine a world where everyone was happy to greet everyone they come into contact with, regardless of what they are struggling with within the current moment.

 2. Dogs wake up every morning happy and excited to start the day